benjaminlukeclark/monsternames-api/readme.md

 If you're just interested in the endpoints, go to the endpoints section.
 Otherwise the rest of the repo details technical things like how to contribute to the Project or how to setup a local version of it for yourself.

+If you want to contribute to the database of potential names please contact me directly @ bclark@sudoblark.com and I'll set you up with an API key :unicorn:

 # Usage notes